Progressivism in the United States: Definition debate within the Democratic Party

+Democratic socialism

+Some progressives within the Democratic Party have self-identified as democratic socialists, with Senator Bernie Sanders described by USA Today as "the godfather of modern American democratic socialism".
+Rather than a fully defined political ideology, democratic socialism in the United States is defined by academic experts and existing members as "a belief that the economy should be run for the public's benefit through democratic decision-making", often through expanding public services in areas such as housing or healthcare, which has overlap with common progressive views.
+The New York Times describes it as the most far-left aspect of the "progressive coalition", but that it "support[s] working within the capitalist system rather than abolishing it outright", such as through raising the minimum wage.
+It wrote that the ideology has "no standard definition" and that many of its ideas had more in common with social democracy rather than actual socialism.
+As a result, democratic socialism in the American context has been described as being used as a synonym for social democracy itself.
+Academics have rejected similarities to communism, while noting extensive conservative red-baiting.

+The Democratic Socialists of America is an external group seeking to shift the Democratic Party to the left, often by working with, endorsing, or opposing progressive Democrats.
+In turn, some progressive Democrats have sought to court or distance themselves from the organization.

 Progressive parties

-Following the first progressive movement of the early 20th century, three later short-lived parties have also identified as progressive.
+Following the first progressive movement of the early 20th century, three later short-lived parties have also identified as progressive, as well as one contemporary minor third party.

 Progressive Party, 1912

 The first political party named the Progressive Party was formed for the 1912 presidential election to elect Theodore Roosevelt.
 It was formed after Roosevelt lost his bid to become the Republican candidate to William Howard Taft, and became defunct by 1920.

 Progressive Party, 1924

 In 1924, Wisconsin Senator Robert M. La Follette ran for president on the Progressive Party ticket.
 La Follette won the support of labor unions, German Americans, and socialists by his crusade.
 He carried only Wisconsin, and the party vanished elsewhere.
 In Wisconsin, it remained a force until the 1940s.

 National Progressives, 1938

 Governor Phil La Follette announces formation of the National Progressives of America, April 28, 1938.

 Progressive Party, 1948

 A third party was initiated in 1948 by former Vice President Henry A. Wallace as a vehicle for his campaign for president of the United States.
 He saw the two parties as reactionary and war-mongering, and attracted support from left-wing voters who opposed the Cold War policies that had become a national consensus.
 Most liberals, New Dealers, and especially the Congress of Industrial Organizations, denounced the party because in their view it was increasingly controlled by Communists.
 It faded away after winning 2% of the vote in 1948.